 In order to build a successful and goal-oriented link building strategy, we have listed some recommended tactics in the following paragraphs.
 To get ideas about how to build your backlinks, see the PDF titled “LINK BUILDING TACTICS – An overview of successful ways to build backlinks” at the end of this article.

-In order to create a high quality backlink profile, you can analyse your competitors profiles first.
+In order to create a high-quality backlink profile, you can analyze your competitors’ profiles first.
 This way you can identify their backlink sources in order to use them for your own link building.

-Just ask yourself the following questions when analysing your competitor’s backlink profile:
+Just ask yourself the following questions when analyzing your competitor’s backlink profile:

 - Which of their pages are ranking in the top 10 for your keywords?